 – Threshold effects and physiological scope.

-What is interesting about this is the amount of children with autism being treated with antiviral and other medications.
-So of course my question is were the 10 autistic children from this study ever on any of the medications (including the antiviral medications) that are linked to mitochondrial dysfunction?
+What is interesting about this is the amount of children with autism being treated with antiviral, ADHD, or other medications.
+So of course my question is were the 10 autistic children from this study ever on any of the medications?

 While there are various factors that can affect the mitochondria including those you see in the image above; age, physical activity, genetics, underlying disease, etc. perhaps one of the most well known and easiest for us to control is through diet.

 It has been said that Western medicine looks at each organ separately while Eastern medicine (ayurveda) looks at the whole body.
-In looking over the research which examined diet and it’s affect on mitochondria, I believe this is a wonderful example of a blend of Western and Eastern medicine.
-I do wish this is a trend that continues to grow because clearly if poor diet and lifestyle can hurt the mitochondria as recent research is showing 5, 6, 7, 8, it is logical that mitochondria may also be helped by encouraging and raising awareness to the importance of healthier diet and lifestyle.
+In looking over the research which examined diet and it’s affect on mitochondria, if poor diet and lifestyle can hurt the mitochondria as recent research is showing 5, 6, 7, 8, it is logical that mitochondria may also be helped by encouraging and raising awareness to the importance of healthier diet and lifestyle.

 In a USDA article ‘Mitochondria: Mediators between diet and disease’ 5 written about diet-related mitochondrial dysfunction or as many in our nonprofit group call them “mito disorders”, the author explains the essential need for certain nutrients for mitochondrial health: